RakhithJK/BishopFox-sliver-wiki/HTTP(S)-C2.md

 ## Static Content

 Sliver can stand up a website on your HTTP(S) listener in order to make the server look more legitimate.
 For example, you could put a default IIS index page here and mimic a normal-looking server in case someone comes by snooping.
-You can manage static content using the `websites` command.
+You can manage static content using the `websites` command (see `websites --help`):

 ```
 websites --website fake-blog --web-path / --content ./index.html add
 ```

+Each "website" is identified by a name (`fake-blog` in the example above) and is essentially just key<->value pairs request paths (e.g. `/foo/bar.html`) and response's content.
+Currently we don't support any regex matching for paths, it has to be an exact match, so keep that in mind if you're linking to content.

+__Note:__ C2 related messages are identified, intercepted, and responded to prior to checking for user-provided `website` content, so you can actually map content to any URL used for C2.

 ## SSL/TLS Certificates